-- 1. The local laws are fair. - 2.
-The local laws imply that it is wrong to leave dog poop on your neighbor's lawn. - 3.
-Therefore, it is wrong to leave dog poop on your neighbor's lawn.
+The author claims that the local laws are fair.
+In addition, according to the author, the local laws imply that it is wrong to leave dog poop on your neighbor's lawn.
+Therefore, the author concludes, it is wrong to leave dog poop on your neighbor's lawn.

-Note that neither premise 2 nor the conclusion is explicitly stated in the paragraph above the extraction.
-That is fine: in many cases, your extracted argument will have lines which the assigned passage leaves implicit.
+The first two sentences of this extraction are the premises of the argument in the paragraph above, and the final sentence is the argument's conclusion.
+Note that neither the second premise nor the conclusion is explicitly stated in the paragraph above.
+That is fine: in many cases, your extracted argument will have statements which the assigned passage leaves implicit.
 And note that it may be possible to extract a different kind of argument from the assigned passage.
 That is normal: in general, the argument in the assigned passage will be compatible with several different extracted arguments.

 This first attempt is no good, because it is not valid.
-Premises 1 and 2 do not logically imply the concluding line 3.
+The first and second premises do not logically imply the concluding line 3.
 To make the argument valid, another premise is required.
 So here is a second attempted extraction.

-- 1. The local laws are fair. - 2.
-The local laws imply that it is wrong to leave dog poop on your neighbor's lawn. - 3.
-If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn. - 4.
-Therefore, it is wrong to leave dog poop on your neighbor's lawn.
+The author of the passage commits, implicitly or explicitly, to three claims.
+First, the author claims that the local laws are fair.
+Second, according to the author, the local laws imply that it is wrong to leave dog poop on your neighbor's lawn.
+Third, the author seems to accept the following: if the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn.
+Therefore, the author concludes, it is wrong to leave dog poop on your neighbor's lawn.

 Note that this is just one way of making the original attempted extraction valid.
-There are others: for instance, line 3 could be replaced by "Everything that the local laws imply is true".
+There are others: for instance, the "If ...then ..." premise could be replaced by "Everything that the local laws imply is true."

 The second attempted extraction is better than the first, because it is valid.
-But it is still not good enough, because premise 1 is superfluous.
-That is, the conclusion follows from premises

-2 and 3 alone: premise 1 is unnecessary.
-So premise 1 should be cut.
+But it is still not good enough, because the first premise-about the local laws being fair-is superfluous.
+That is, the conclusion follows from the second and third premises alone: the first premise is unnecessary.
+So that premise should be cut.
 The resulting extracted argument is as follows.

-- 1. The local laws imply that it is wrong to leave dog poop on your neighbor's lawn. - 2.
-If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn. - 3.
-Therefore, it is wrong to leave dog poop on your neighbor's lawn.
+The author of the passage commits, implicitly or explicitly, to three claims.
+First, according to the author, the local laws imply that it is wrong to leave dog poop on your neighbor's lawn.
+Second, the author seems to accept the following: if the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn.
+Therefore, the author concludes, it is wrong to leave dog poop on your neighbor's lawn.